-The Collection of Meissen Porcelain is not managed by the Bavarian Palace Department, but is a branch of the Bavarian National Museum (
+The Collection of Meissen Porcelain is not managed by the Bavarian Palace Administration, but is a branch of the Bavarian National Museum.

 The first branch museum of the Bavarian National Museum was installed in the year 1971 in Lustheim Palace.
 It houses the world-famous collection of early Meissen porcelain donated by the industrialist Professor Ernst Schneider (1900-1977), which is as comprehensive and important as the porcelain collection in the Dresden Zwinger.